Imagine This Scenario:

 The SBA streamlined their loan application processing to distribute funds more quickly, to the businesses that needed the assistance the most.

 The program was met with high demand.
 As of May 31, 2021, the SBA has distributed over $799,832,866,520 through 11,823,594 loans.
 As a general comparison, the SBA distributes $16.7B through 62,000 loans, on a yearly average.
 This surge in demand and urgency of funds needed created the perfect storm for problems to arise.
-It was apparent and well documented that the demand, coupled with oversights and laxed controls around loan qualification/distribution and ever changing stipulations, created loopholes rife with opportunity for fraud.
+It was apparent and that the demand, coupled with oversights and laxed controls around loan qualification/distribution and ever changing stipulations, created loopholes rife with opportunity for fraud.

 The US Government Accountability Office (GAO) stated in October 2020, “Given the immediate need for these loans, SBA worked to streamline the program so that lenders could begin distributing these funds as soon as possible.
 For example, lenders were permitted to rely on borrowers’ self-certifications for eligibility and use of loan proceeds.
 As a result, there may be significant risk that some fraudulent or inflated applications were approved.”
 The rush to qualify applicants and disburse funds took priority over vetting small business loans.

-To be clear, if an application was received on fraudulent data provided by the borrower, the borrower should be prosecuted, and they are being prosecuted when possible.
+To be clear, if an application was received on fraudulent provided by the borrower, the borrower should be prosecuted, and when possible.
 However, a bank’s approval of a loan based on accurate data should not penalize the borrower.
 Small businesses agreed to the terms of the loan that the bank/lender approved, and the terms are changing, as more arbitrary “reviews” are being conducted.
 Unfortunately, the lenders bear no responsibility in the upheaval of a small business over it’s “good faith error.”

 Targeting the Small Fish:

-To add injury to insult, the SBA has announced it will drop the review of any PPP loans over $2 million.
+To add injury to insult, the SBA has announced it will drop the review of any over $2 million.
 Instead, they are truly focusing on the small businesses who needed help to move past the economic disaster imposed by government lockdowns and turning a blind eye to businesses who “qualified” for loans over $2 million.

 What exactly does that statement mean?
 Be thankful, America.
 If you owned a small business, you made the ultimate sacrifice for others’ safety.
 If you closed your business entirely last year, the FED isn’t worried.
 You simply lost your livelihood to make your neighbors feel safe amidst the greatest scandal ever perpetrated on humans in history.
 If you tried to survive and took out a small PPP loan that hasn’t yet been forgiven, you could just be part of a system trying very hard to shut you down.